HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 <br clear="all" />

-During this workflow, a patient arrive to the hosptial and perform an exam within an irradiating modality.
+During this workflow, a patient arrive to the hospital and perform an exam within an irradiating modality.
 The detailed radiation information are shared with the Radiation Dose Summary Producer actor, which may generally be a Dose Management System.
 During the process of creating the Radiation Dose Summary resources, the RDSP actor perform a list of query to the FHIR server, in order to collect the right IDs to be referred in the newly created resources.
 The RDSP shall for instance collect the corresponding IDs for the Patient, the Practitioner, the Modality, and the ImagingStudy resources.
 Most of these resources can be identified from the DICOM RDSR shared from the modality.
 Some unique identifiers can be used to query the FHIR server.
 Here is a mapping between the FHIR resources and the identifiers from DICOM:

 | FHIR Resource        |      Identifier from DICOM       |